Alex-Nygaard/Book-Inventory/README.md

 * Editing books
   * Changing information about a book
 * Searching for books
-  * Giving results based on an inputted search term
+  * Giving results based on an inputed search term
   * Separated and sorted based on the categories
   * Relevance is prioritised